At the end of the lesson, students will be able to:

-- Students will be able to define culture and recognize that some differences among people stem from culture and that some stem from personal traits and preferences.
+- recognize that some differences among people stem from culture and that some stem from personal traits and preferences.

-1. Write the following statements on the board.
+1. Write the following three statements on the board:

 - No one is exactly like me.